 Guided by its Core Values to preserve health and safety and the community's high quality of life, the Mill Valley City Council established the maintenance and enhancement of City infrastructure as one of its Key Issues.
 The Mill Valley City Council approved the Fiscal Year 2012-2014 Budget in 2012, in which they funded a feasibility study and architectural analysis to evaluate opportunities to construct a public restroom facility in the downtown.
 The following year, the City Council approved the 2013-2014 Budget Revision, which provides funding for the construction of a downtown public restroom.

-Earlier this year, the City hired the Mill Valley architectural firm Jessup Associates Architects, Inc. to prepare a feasibility study to identify a preferred location for the public restroom.
+In 2014, the City hired the Mill Valley architectural firm Jessup Associates Architects, Inc. to prepare a Feasibility Study to identify a preferred location for the public restroom.
 Four alternatives were identified and evaluated in the study; three remodel opportunities at the Depot Building and one concept for the construction of a free-standing restroom at the bus shelter adjacent to Sunnyside Avenue at the south end of the Depot Plaza.

 Elements such as construction cost, proximity to utilities, impact to existing tenants, limitations by virtue of existing leases, ease of construction, aesthetics, historic-resource considerations and general construction impacts and complications were all taken into account by our architect in the evaluations.